Swapnil-ingle/Swapnil-ingle.github.io/first_abroad_experience.md

 The train left Zurich station and, in a while, left the city.
 And soon after, I witnessed the lush green landscapes that Switzerland is known for.
 It was a mesmerizing site.

-It's 7:30'ish in the morning, you can feel the cold breeze, constrasting the cold are the pale-golden sunrays that are permeating through the fog, it's autumn and the long pointy trees have become orange to reddish, the distant hilltops standing against the morning sun.
+It's 7:30'ish in the morning, you can feel the cold breeze, and constrasting the cold are the pale-golden sunrays that are permeating through the fog, it's autumn and the long pointy trees have become orange to reddish, the distant hilltops standing against the morning sun.
 It is a feeling that I will take with me, a picture I cannot forget.

 <IMAGE>